nvanheuverzwijn/monolog-logdna/README.md

 You should see the log 'mylog' with debug level in the mezmo/logdna account for which the ingestion key is bound to.

+## Using with Monolog Processors

+Monolog Processors may add some extra data to the log records.
+This data will appear in logdna log metadata as property `monolog.extra` unless it is empty.
+If such a property already exists in the log record's `context`, it will be overwritten.

 ## License

 This project is licensed under LGPL3.0.
 See `LICENSE` file for details.